mertbayramusta/Coin_Detector_Counter/README.md

 # Coin_Detector_Counter
-Coin detecting and counting project based on backgrounds and distances, created with Octave.
+Coin detecting and counting MATLAB project based on backgrounds and distances, created with using Octave.